Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Randal Grichuk At The Plate

-- Grichuk is batting .366 with nine doubles, a home run and eight walks.
+- Grichuk has nine doubles, a home run and nine walks while hitting .372.

-- Grichuk has reached base via a hit in 18 games this year (of 22 played), and had multiple hits in 10 of those games.
+- Grichuk has picked up a hit in 82.6% of his 23 games this year, with multiple hits in 47.8% of them.

-- Grichuk has driven in a run in seven games this year (31.8%), including two games with multiple runs batted in.
+- Grichuk has driven in a run in seven games this season (30.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.